 If one of the accused was unaware that they were committing a crime, that person is unlikely to be prosecuted for conspiracy.
 For example, if four friends take a ride to another person’s house, three of them conspire to commit robbery, but the fourth was under the impression that they were going to a party and leaves, the fourth friend did not commit conspiracy.

-Overcoming Conspiracy Charges in Mount Pleasant
+Avoiding Penalties for Conspiracy Charges in Mount Pleasant

 Entrapment and failure to meet the burden of proof are both commonly used to defend against conspiracy charges.
 One of the more common defenses is abandonment, also called withdrawal.
 Abandonment means the defendant affirmatively communicated their withdrawal to the other co-conspirators.
 They must have taken positive action to withdrawal from their part in the conspiracy to prove they were not involved.
 Thinking about or intending to abandon a conspiracy is not enough.